-- the assessment panel cannot relate the project to the objectives of the Grant Program or are contrary to the spirit and intention of the grant - the funding requested is for the purpose of distributing funds to other parties who are not contractors to the project and who have not been clearly identified in the grant application - the funding requested is to cover actions which have commenced before grant funding is allocated under this Grant Program - · the project involves major construction work or an acquisition of land or other real property - the project relates to planning activities outside the Great Barrier Reef Region - the activities outlined in the plan are likely to have an adverse environmental impact - the grant requested by the applicant is a duplication of funding with other investors for delivering the same activities by the same applicant.
+- the assessment panel cannot relate the project to the objectives of the Grant Program or are contrary to the spirit and intention of the Grant Program - the funding requested is for the purpose of distributing funds to other parties who are not contractors to the project and who have not been clearly identified in the grant application - the project involves major construction work or an acquisition of land or other real property - the project involves asset purchases over \$10,000 - the grant requested by the applicant is a duplication of funding with other investors for delivering the same activities by the same applicant. - The project involves the repatriation of human remains and significant objects from international and Australian museums and institutions - the project involves funding to support the public display of objects (such as museum facilities or displays within cultural centres) - the project involves Native Title and Cultural Heritage work-heritage surveys and connection reports conducted specifically in support of Native Title claims including heritage surveys or site clearance in relation to development proposals - activities that would be considered part of a local, territory or state government's normal responsibilities or activities that are required under Commonwealth, state or local government law.